Shaquille Murray-Lawrence

 Instagram:@shaqmlawrence

-Shaquille is adding his name to the growing list of standout Canadian Football League players who regular change out their gridiron cleats with bobsleigh spikes while dreaming of hosting both the Grey Cup and standing on the Olympic podium.
+Shaquille added his name to the growing list of standout Canadian Football League players who have changed out their gridiron cleats for bobsleigh spikes to chase new dreams of standing on the Olympic podium.

 With the CFL on the sidelines due to COVID-19, Shaquille’s competitive nature took over and so he headed to Calgary to attend the National Bobsleigh Team Selection Camp in the fall of 2020.

 The third-round draft choice of the B.C.
-Lions who has bounced around the CFL and including a stint as a running back and kickoff returner with the Montreal Alouettes definitely captured the coaches’ attention with his power, speed and explosiveness.
+Lions who has bounced around the CFL that included stints as a running back and kickoff returner with the Montreal Alouettes definitely captured the coaches’ attention with his power, speed and explosiveness.

 He was named as an alternate on Team Canada at the Olympic Winter Games in Beijing, China and captured his first World Cup medal while part of Taylor Austin’s four-man crew at the Whistler, B.C. stop in 2022.